jamesjiadazhan/dietaryindex/README.md

 **dietaryindex** is mainly intended as a versatile tool to help for calculating different dietary indexes conveniently.
 It is designed to be flexible to work for almost all types of dietary assessment tools, including food frequency questionnaires, 24-hours dietary recalls, and even food records, while itself supports many 1-step dietary index calculations for NHANES, ASA24, and DHQ3.
 Please follow the instruction of your specific dietary assessment tools and relevant articles regarding how to accurately define the serving size (see above) if it is not provided in our package, as they are the key to obtain high-quality dietary indexes. **dietaryindex** also provides some help in defining the serving size in the help file, argument section.
 Note: some very specific dietary index components (low-fat dairy and sugar sweetened beverage) are not easily available and thus are difficult to assess.
 The author used individual-level food data to compute the population-level food group data.
 For example, the sugar sweetened beverage serving is estimated by dividing the total added sugar intakes in grams from beverages by 26, because 1 bottle (8 oz) of Coke has 26 g added sugars and this is used as the benchmark, as different sugar sweetened beverages have largely different added sugar contents.
 Please use your own judgment to determine if the dietary indexes calculated using the **dietaryindex** package is appropriate for your research.

 For NHANES data:

-FPED file refers to the DR1TOT file in the Food Patterns equivalents for foods in the WWEIA (https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/fped-databases/).
-This is a exe zip file, so please unzip this file first to retrieve the SAS file on Windows.
-If you are a Mac user and have trouble unzipping the exe file, you can reach out to **James Jiada Zhan** via jzha832@emory.edu, so he could share unzipped FPED data with you via OneDrive individually as a courtesy.
+- FPED file refers to the DR1TOT file in the Food Patterns equivalents for foods in the WWEIA (https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/fped-databases/).
+This is a exe zip file, so please unzip this file first to retrieve the SAS file.

-NUTRIENT file refers to the DR1TOT file in the Dietary Interview - Total Nutrient Intakes, First Day, Dietary Data (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2005).
+- NUTRIENT file refers to the DR1TOT file in the Dietary Interview - Total Nutrient Intakes, First Day, Dietary Data (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Dietary&CycleBeginYear=2005).

-DEMO file refers to the DEMO file in the Demographic Variables & Sample Weights (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Demographics&CycleBeginYear=2005)
+- DEMO file refers to the DEMO file in the Demographic Variables & Sample Weights (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Demographics&CycleBeginYear=2005)

-DBQ file refers to the DBQ file in the Diet Behavior & Nutrition, Questionnaire Data (example: 05-06 https://wwwn.cdc.gov/nchs/nhanes/search/datapage.aspx?Component=Questionnaire&CycleBeginYear=2005)
+FPED, NUTRIENT, and DEMO files are available in the Google Drive collected by the package developer for your convenience (https://drive.google.com/drive/folders/1umjhuS22aHEW_bU5AjYa8vrae91gsb0D?usp=share_link).

 ### Contributing & Notes